SiddharthMathurDeveloper/DSA/Arrays & Hashing/Patterns.md

 -> 1929.
 Concatenation of Array [ nothing much , just use of [mid+1] Maths thinking ]

 -> 1299.
 Replace Elements with Greatest Element on Right Side ⭐️⭐️ [Thinking from end of array | New way to think ]

+-> 2553.
+Separate the Digits in an Array [Thinking from end of array  ⭐️⭐️ | New way to think  ]

 ```